perrythepwner/EldoriaGate/README.md

 - Bypassing solidty type checker / overflow checks

 # Challenge Scenario
-We’re given two smart contracts, `EldoriaGate.sol` and `EldoriaGateKernel.sol`:
+We're given two smart contracts, `EldoriaGate.sol` and `EldoriaGateKernel.sol`:
 - `EldoriaGate.sol`: Deploys the kernel contract in its constructor and provides a public `enter()` function.
 A correct passphrase plus a suitable `msg.value` will authenticate the caller via the kernel with given roles. **Acts as the "frontend" for the `EldoriaGateKernel.sol`**.
 - `EldoriaGateKernel.sol`: Manages internal logic for authentication (`authenticate()`) and identity evaluation (`evaluateIdentity()`) using low level yul assembly. **Effectively acts as the optimized "backend" for `EldoriaGate.sol`**.